MatthewDaws/AdventCode22/details.md

 The other two cases don't make sense, as these correspond to two balls never overlapping (just being of gap size 1 distant).

+## Day 16

+Spent some time on this one.
+I wondered if there was a dynamic programming approach, but I couldn't see what an "optimal substructure" would be.
+Searching all possible routes is impossibly slow, but a simple backtracking algorithm works, in the end.

+The 2nd part is very slow even with the backtracking idea.